A Murder Is Announced: Plot summary

-The crime scene plus interviews with all who witnessed it lead police to drop the case, but Inspector Craddock is not satisfied.
+The crime scene, together with interviews with all who witnessed it, lead police to drop the case, but Inspector Craddock is not satisfied.
 He learns that Scherz had a criminal background of petty theft and forgery.
-Then Craddock meets Miss Jane Marple at lunch with his boss and Sir Henry Clithering, at the hotel where Scherz worked.
+Then Craddock meets Miss Jane Marple, at lunch with his boss and Sir Henry Clithering at the hotel where Scherz worked.
 Craddock brings Miss Marple in to help with the case after her suggestions prove correct.
 Scherz's girlfriend Myrna Harris tells Craddock that Scherz had been paid to appear as the holdup man — a fall guy, as Miss Marple had said.
-He had not said who paid him.
+He had not told her who paid him.
 The police feel the real target is Letitia Blacklock, and that Scherz was killed by his unknown employer to prevent him talking.